 Domestic vermidigester with twin vaults.
 The cladding material is fibre cement board

 Twin primary vermidigesters should be constructed so the inlet can be rotated between them.
 The contents of one side can be rested while the other side is being used.

-Construction of twin (parallel) digesters is easily achieved by making a concrete sump that fits two large fruit crates (the type designed for handling with forklifts).
+Construction of twin digesters is easily achieved by constructing a shallow concrete sump (to the height of the false floor) that fits two large fruit crates (the type designed for handling with forklifts).
 The digester walls are fixed directly to the crates with an air cavity to allow circulation of air around the crate walls and underneath the false floor.
-Ventilation into the digester is required but this should not allow cockroaches and flies entry into the digester.
+Ventilation into the digester is required but this should restrict entry of cockroaches and flies into the digester.
 Shadecloth, windbreak or similar porous textile cloth is fixed on the inside of the crate and 10-20cm of media is placed in the bottom of the crate.
-The media could be pine bark, wood chips, coarse sawdust or wood shavings.
+The media could be pine bark, because this decomposes much more slowly than wood chips, coarse sawdust or wood shavings.

 Large fruit bins are ideal for constructing vermidigesters.
 Note the ventilated walls and "false floor", which allows ventilation underneath the vault.

 This vermidigester is made from two fruit crates, with a frame and cladding attached to the outside of the crates.
 A ventilation cavity is provided so that fresh air flows around the walls and underneath the crate.